CLASS OF ’56 [Year of Sputnik]

 As an encore, Lloyd was appointed Mission Training Coordinator for Apollo 13.
 The entire family played a role in this mission.
 Lloyd's sons (Lloyd and Mike) mowed Ken Mattingly's yard so he could concentrate on training and the older of his two daughters (Ruth Ellen) exposed Ken to measles.
 His youngest child (Susan) played a role by keeping him entertained in the evenings.

 Like others in your class, Lloyd participated in the South East Asian War games.
 In 1970 the Air Force ordered him on a third date with "Connies", so he returned to McClellan for a refresher course before heading to Korat RAFB, Thailand in October.
 He flew EC-121's that were dressed in camouflage and loaded with electronic gear, up and down trails in Laos and Cambodia as well as North and South Viet Nam .
 Technicians in the back monitored sensors and called in air strikes on trucks and combatants.
 One unfortunate evening they called in a strike on elephants that had escaped from a logging camp.
-He also flew a "special" mission out of Saigon .
+He also flew a "special" mission out of Saigon.
 The task was tracking a VC carrier pigeon, loaded with electronic tracking devices, back to its headquarters.
 Strike aircraft, soldiers, and Marines were staged and waiting for a target.
 The operation was scrubbed when the pigeon died of a heart attack while trying to climb to altitude with a load that was significantly above his max designed/rated takeoff weight.

 Ultimately Lloyd accrued nearly 7,000 hours in various versions of the Lockheed Super Constellation, which proves that he truly is a "Real Man"; because everyone knows that only a "Real Man" can handle three pieces of tail at once.

+Back stateside in October of 1971, Lloyd began working with NORAD at the Cheyenne Mountain facility in Colorado Springs , moving through a variety of staff and leadership assignments.
+His final command was as Chief of the NORAD Space and Missile Intelligence Center.
 Lloyd retired from the Air Force in July of 1976 to join Martin-Marietta to work on Space Defense Command and Control Systems.
 He later worked on the military space shuttle launching complex at Vandenberg AFB before the program was cancelled.
 Lloyd retired from Martin in January of 1995, batting 1000, after the successful launch of the first Titan IV Centaur/Milstar combination on 7 Feb 94 .

 After retiring from a second successful career, Lloyd settled into his woodworking shop and garden.
 He also became an avid bird and wildlife watcher in the comfort of his own back yard on Denver High-Line Canal .
 Currently Lloyd resides in an Alzheimer's assisted care facility in Littleton , Colorado .
 If he could remember you, he would laugh and joke with you, and enjoy sharing stories.
 Thank you for allowing me to tell you his story in his place.